Miragon/miranum-copilot/docs/development.md

 #### 1. Step Build the Extension

-Use the following commands to build the extension.
+Use the following command to build the extension.

 ```shell
 npm run dev